 The Region 2 Planning Commission is a voluntary local governmental association serving Hillsdale, Jackson and Lenawee counties in south-central Michigan.
 Region 2 serves as a planning, research, and advisory resource to its member units of government.
 Staff provides a variety of professional planning services which benefit member communities including transportation, economic development and community planning assistance.

-The JACTS Technical Committee meeting scheduled for Tuesday, August 9, 2016 has been cancelled.
-The next JACTS Technical Committee meeting will be held on Tuesday, September 13, 2016 at 9:30 a.m.
+The JACTS Technical Advisory Committee meeting will be held on Tuesday, September 13, 2016 at 9:30 a.m.
 The meeting will be held at Jackson City Hall, 161 W. Michigan Ave., 10th Floor, Jackson, MI 49201.
 For a copy of the…read more →

 The Counties of Region 2